Freiburg to Donaueschingen.

 At the top, Thurner, I joined D500 down to Breitnau and between rain, fog and smooth wet surface I was becoming concerned.
 This led onto the busy B31 now (cyclists permissible at this stage) and it was a nervous ride right into Titisee.

 I paused a while here and weighed up the options.
 Safety prevailed and I decided to take the train for the last 30 km to Donaueschingen.
 Dealing with the German ticket machine to obtain a ticket for a bike was proving difficult but a kindly worker man assisted by explaining that all I needed was two tickets.
 Job done and I boarded.
 (The short trip would involve a change at Neustadt).
+Once on the train the officious ticket inspector (lady) demanded my second ticket for the bike.
+She already had her credit card machine whipped out.
+In steps Worker Man and explains that I have two on the one ticket.
+Saved.
+At the switch in Neustadt he also guided me to the correct platform etc.

 In Titisee, I was soaked and badly shivering but the heat of the carriage revved me a little.